MKM12345/games/README.md

 # games
-A collection of varying levels of programmed (eg. beginner Coder, Professional Coder)Games, choose as you wish.
+A collection of varying levels of programmed (eg. beginner Coder, Professional Coder) games, choose as you wish.

 These are full and completed games, you can copy them.